carefree0910/carefree-drawboard/README.md

 cfdraw init
 ```

-> When you run this command for the first time, we will use `yarn` to install the JavaScript dependencies for you, which may be quite slow!

 This command will write two files to your folder (`my_fancy_app`).
 After which you can run the app in development mode:

 ```bash
 cfdraw run
 ```

+> When you run this command for the first time and have not called `cfdraw install` before, we will use `yarn` to install the JavaScript dependencies for you, which may be quite slow!

 And you should see your app running at http://localhost:5123.
 Now you can play with the generated `app.py` file and see warm reload (yeah, not hot enough because we rely on the `reload` provided by `uvicorn` 🤣).

 > Notice that the generated template implements a `GaussianBlur` plugin, which requires an image to pop up.
-You can upload an image either by dropping on directly to the drawboard 🎨, or by clicking the `Plus` button at the top right corner and select `Upload Image`.
+You can upload an image either by dragging it directly to the drawboard 🎨, or by clicking the `Plus` button at the top right corner and select `Upload Image`.

 [Demo Video](https://user-images.githubusercontent.com/15677328/232184463-627c2cd7-728a-49ce-93c6-7c878edc27b9.mp4)